-A coyote’s howl pierces the evening silence,and the slow-plucked, low-pitched notes of an electric guitar wander and linger like the soundtrack of an old Western movie, pacing to the voice of a woman with an improbable accent:
+A coyote’s howl pierces the evening silence,and the slow-plucked, low-pitched notes of an electric guitar wander and linger like the soundtrack of an old Western movie, pacing to the voice of a woman with a strangely seductive accent:

 Transmitting from the Mojave wilderness in Joshua Tree, California, now is the time for “Desert Oracle Radio” — the voice of the desert.